-Vibrant bursts of color turn groovy radial designs using this little permanent marker trick on any cotton fabric item.
-Think t-shirts, wall hangings, tea towels.
-This method is a treasure trove of gifting ideas as well as an easy group activity!
+Simple bits of color turn into vibrant radial designs using this little permanent marker trick on any cotton fabric item- think t-shirts, wall hangings, tea towels.
+This Sharpie tie dye method is an easy and fun alternative to traditional tie dye!

-The supply list for this craft is relatively small.
+The supply list for to do this Sharpie tie dye method is relatively small.
 You need cotton fabric.
 We tried a t-shirt, a cotton kitchen hand towel, and a cotton pillowcase.
 In the past when I’ve done this with classes they worked on hemmed pieces of cloth also know as handkerchiefs.
 If you’re working with a classroom size group of kids these packs of twelve handkerchiefs are as affordable as they get!

 You also need some small-ish plastic cups, rubber bands, permanent markers, and rubbing alcohol (straight outta’ the bathroom.)

 Grab this awesome set of Sharpies in tons of colors.
 Even if you have small children Sharpies are such a handy art tool.
 Teach your kids how to use them.
 They can handle it!

 Place a plastic cup inside your garment so that the fabric is stretched over the top of the cup.
 Secure with a rubber bands.

 Use markers to make a simple design with plenty of white space remaining.
 I repeat the simple part here.
 Really all you need is dots and dashes.